No Items in Your Cart

 The East Bay Dreamers

-"It's crazy to watch dreams become reality gotta keep pushing never stop anything you love."
+"It's crazy to watch dreams become reality.
+You've gotta keep pushing and never stop doing anything that you love."

 Victoria walked up to me in a bar and told me I was perfect for a TV show she was on.
 No way this was real.
 Next thing I knew, my twin brother and I were shooting a pilot.